dylanroscover/Embody/README.md

 > Note: this can also delete all externalized files, their path parameters (`externaltox` and `syncfile`), and any empty folders that result.
 To reinstate them, pulse the Enable button again.

 ## :keyboard: Keyboard Shorcuts
-- `ctrl - alt - e` :  Open the Manager, a lister of all externalized operators and their metadata.
+- `ctrl - shift - e` :  Open the Manager, a lister of all externalized operators and their metadata.
 Inside this floating panel window you are able to delete externalizations and trigger basic commands, including:
 	- Reset
 	- Refresh
 	- Initialize/Update